3-22 April, 2021

 In September 2020, MIX Artists visited the Twin Creeks Conservation Reserve which is owned and cared for by the Friends of the Porongorups.
 Further to this, individual MIX members are undertaking their own research pertinent to their artwork concept.

 In the process of developing artworks for an exhibition, MIX Artists find it useful to meet to share ideas, discuss possibilities and provide feedback.
-The Refugium artists have two scheduled discussion/feedback sessions on November 7, 2020 and January 30, 2021.
+The Refugium artists had two discussion/feedback sessions on November 7, 2020 and January 30, 2021.

 Photos: Top, middle: Visit to Twin Creeks Conservation Reserve, hosted by Friends of the Porongorup.
 Photos: A. Keesing.
 Bottom: At the Refugium idea sharing workshop, November 7, 2020.
 Photo: A. Davis.